deepanshs/mrsimulator/docs/getting_started.rst

 .. seealso::
-    The core scientific dataset model (CSDM) [#f1]_ is a lightweight and portable file format model for multi-dimensional scientific datasets and is supported by most NMR software---DMFIT, SIMPSON, jsNMR, and RMN.
+    The core scientific dataset model (CSDM) [#f1]_ is a lightweight and portable file format model for multi-dimensional scientific datasets and is supported by numerous NMR software---DMFIT, SIMPSON, jsNMR, and RMN.
 We also provide a python package `csdmpy <https://csdmpy.readthedocs.io/en/stable/>`_.